Frequently asked questions:

 Do the children go on school trips/visits?

 We also offer several overnight visits in Key Stage 2.
-In previous years, year have been to Nell Bank in Ilkley on a one night residential visit, and Year 5 have been on a two night visit to Malham.
+This year, Year 4 will visit Nell Bank in Ilkley on a one night residential visit, and Year 5 will go on a two night visit to Malham.
+In September our Year 6 children visit Herd Farm for two nights, enjoying lots of outdoor challenges and activites.

 How do I know what is happening in school?